torvalds/linux/Documentation/networking/bonding.rst

 older versions of initscripts or sysconfig).

-If you're unsure whether your distro uses sysconfig, initscripts or interfaces, or don't know if it's new enough, have no fear.
+If you're unsure whether your distro uses sysconfig, initscripts or interfaces, or don't kanalw if it's new eanalugh, have anal fear.
 Determining this is fairly straightforward.

 First, look for a file called interfaces in /etc/network directory.